 Building Hope, Not Walls

 I unleashed the crowbar and pried behind an exposed cable wire for better leverage.
-A little easier than the chisel, but it only provided a scattering of small fragments and attracted an audience of mostly young kids who scrambled to pick them up.
-After much determination, I was able to free some large pieces from my antagonist’s grasp.
-I then resigned from duty.
-I replaced weapons with camera gear and carried on to document the curious excitement all around.
+A little easier than the chisel, but it only provided a scattering of small pieces that attracted an audience of mostly young kids who scrambled to pick them up.
+After much determination, I was able to free some large chunks from my antagonist’s grasp.
+Suffering only minor injuries, our clash on the battlefield was over.

-Later on that day, the atmosphere became more spirited as the crowds grew.
-It ranged from a man dressed up as Santa Claus bellowing “ho,ho,ho!” and hugging all in his path to that of an imaginative hair stylist who set up shop in front of the Wall.
-(We later learned that this former east Berliner was providing free haircuts to gain experience for his new life in the west.)
-My attention was then drawn to a wreath placed near the Bradenburg Gate.
-It commemorated those who were killed trying to escape.
-The last person was Chris Gueffroy, who sadly - had he waited a mere nine months - could have danced freely across the damn barrier without fear of the bullets, guards, mines and trenches that ultimately ended his life.
+Later on that day, my attention was drawn to a wreath placed near the Bradenburg Gate to commemorate the brave residents who were killed trying to escape from the east.
+The last person shot down was Chris Gueffroy, who sadly, had he waited a mere nine months, could have danced freely across the damn barrier without fear of the bullets, guards, landmines or trenches that ultimately ended his life.

-Perhaps the most poignant moment of my visit was an image of an east guard standing watch from atop the Wall.
-Alone and looking rather dejected, he appeared reluctant to serve as peacemaker.
-Clothed in his worn military cap and uniform, he embodied a consciousness of an emerging new world order.
+As the cool, spring day was ending, I was fortunate to capture an image of an East German guard standing watch from atop the Wall; a defining moment to evoke the close ties between place and politics.
+Alone and looking rather subdued in his new role as peacemaker, he embodied the consciousness of an emerging new world order.
 A defeated, outdated regime held captive in its own barricade, if you will.
-His elevated gesture was emblematic of repression and war, teetering undeniably to crumble and fall.
+The guard’s elevated posture was emblematic of repression and war, teetering undeniably to crumble and fall.